Outreach Activities

 Tuition and Fees

-The cost of the program for 2024 will be $4,500; that includes tuition, materials, housing, and meals from Monday lunch though Friday lunch each week.
+The cost of the program for 2026 is expected to be $4,800 and will be finalized by the time that acceptances are sent out.
+The cost includes tuition, materials, housing, and meals from Monday lunch though Friday lunch each week.

-A limited number of scholarships will be available for students in need; international students are not eliglible for scholarships.
+A limited number of scholarships will be available for students in need.

 How to Apply